simonmichael/hledger_site/src/charts.md

 ### SankeyMATIC

-- <https://sankeymatic.com> make sankey diagrams in your browser
+At https://sankeymatic.com you can make sankey diagrams in your browser.

-The format is `Source [Amount] Target`.
-A rough script that exports the outflows from several asset accounts:
+The data format is `Source [Amount] Target`.
+Here's a rough script that exports the outflows from several asset accounts:

 ```cli
 LEDGER_FILE=examples/sample.journal